Database trigger

 A database trigger is procedural code that is automatically executed in response to certain events on a particular table or view in a database.
 The trigger is mostly used for maintaining the integrity of the information on the database.
 For example, when a new record (representing a new worker) is added to the employees table, new records should also be created in the tables of the taxes, vacations and salaries.
 Triggers can also be used to log historical data, for example to keep track of employees' previous salaries.

 Triggers in DBMS

-Below follows a series of descriptions of how some popular DBMS support triggers.
+Below follows a series of descriptions of how some common DBMS support triggers.

 Oracle

 In addition to triggers that fire (and execute PL/SQL code) when data is modified, Oracle 10g supports triggers that fire when schema-level objects (that is, tables) are modified and when user logon or logoff events occur.